Yes, you can host Django for free — and in some cases for several months without spending a cent.

 Heroku removed its free tier in 2022.
 Basic production setup (1 web dyno + Postgres Essential) starts at $25-32/month and scales up quickly.

 Most developers are actively migrating away from Heroku due to cost.
-If you're currently on Heroku, see Best Heroku Alternatives for Django.
+If you're currently on Heroku, see Leave Heroku for a server you own, or our full guide to the best Heroku alternatives for Django.

 How to Choose Django Hosting¶